OCD and Hoarding

-Below are some of the common problems in relation to hoarding:
+Below are some of the common problems concerning hoarding:

 - Forming emotional bonds with items, which can make it very difficult to throw them away

 - The amount of space that they have left in the house can be irrelevant.
-Even if there is very little left, a hoarder will always find somewhere to put their collected items.
+Even if there is minimal room left, a hoarder will always find somewhere to put their collected items.

-- Often the organisation of objects can help to make sense of the world around them
+- Often the organization of objects can help to make sense of the world around them

 - The person will find any excuse to keep an item, even if they are not sure when they will be able to make use of it

 As already stated, many of the underlying processes are the same behind both OCD and hoarding.
-Whilst it can be very important to look at how the tendency to hoard may have come about, understanding one’s self and our own relationship with intrusive thoughts and anxiety can play a key role in the ongoing suffering of someone that hoards.
-Through carefully looking at every individual’s experience, we can help you to shift those unhelpful coping strategies and look at more positive ways to respond to such anxious feelings and intrusive thoughts.
-We will work closely alongside you, and show you realistic ways to take steps in the right direction.
-Furthermore, we would also offer continual support after the intensive program to back up all the progress you will have made during the intensive process.
+While it can be essential to look at how the tendency to hoard may have come about, understanding one’s self and our relationship with intrusive thoughts and anxiety can play a vital role in the ongoing suffering of someone that hoards.
+Through carefully looking at every individual’s experience, we can help the person to shift those unhelpful coping strategies and look at more positive ways to respond to such anxious feelings and intrusive thoughts.
+Although it can be useful to be able to identify the origins of OCD and hoarding, this is not a necessity for a successful recovery.